Coffee & Whiskey Spare Ribs

 Directions

-When you’re ready to smoke, prepare a charcoal grill for two-zone cooking and build a medium-high fire.
-When the coals are glowing red and covered with a fine gray ash, use tongs to remove the cooking grate and place a drip pan with 1 inch of water on the side with no coals, and add your smoke source.
-Carefully wipe the preheated grill grates with a lightly oiled paper towel.
-Using a grill brush, scrape the grill grates clean, then carefully wipe with a lightly oiled towel again.
+Prepare a charcoal grill for two-zone cooking and build a medium-high fire.
+Clean and oil the grill grates.
+When the coals are glowing red and covered with a fine gray ash, use tongs to remove the cooking grate and place a drip pan with 1 inch of warm water on the side with no coals, and add 2-3 wood chunks to the perimeter of the coals.

-When the fire begins to release a steady stream of smoke, place the ribs over indirect heat (a portion of the rack will likely stretch over the coals, that’s okay as it will all even out) close the grill, vent the grill for smoking and smoke for 30 minutes, using the vents to maintain a temperature of 275 F to 300 F. Use tongs to flip and rotate the ribs, so the opposite side is stretching over the coals.
-Close the grill and smoke for 1 ½ hours more, flipping and rotating the ribs every 30 minutes, adding more coals and wood as needed to maintain a steady temperature and smoke flow, until the ribs are deeply fragrant and have a nice crisp crust.
-Brush the ribs generously with the Coffee & Whiskey Sauce during the last 30 minutes of cooking.
+When the fire begins to produce a steady stream of smoke, place the ribs, meat-side down over indirect heat (if a portion of the rack stretched over the coals, it’s okay).
+Close the grill, vent the grill for smoking, and smoke for 30 minutes, using the vents to maintain a temperature of 225°F to 250°F. Use tongs to flip and rotate the ribs, so the opposite side is stretching over the coals.
+Close the grill and smoke for 1 ½ hours more, flipping and rotating the ribs every 30 minutes, adding more coals and wood as needed to maintain a steady temperature and smoke flow, until the ribs are deeply fragrant and have a nice, crisp crust.

-Preheat the oven to 225 F. Cover a rimmed baking sheet with a piece of heavy-duty aluminum foil and top the foil with two layers of butcher paper or parchment.
-Stack the racks on top of each other on the baking sheet, drizzling each rack with approximately ¼ cup of sauce.
-Wrap the racks tightly in the paper and foil packet, and cook for 1½ to 2 hours, until the meat just pulls away from the bone (it should still have a little “tug” to it).
-Remove from the oven, let rest in the packet for at least 10 minutes and up to 30 minutes.
+Cover a rimmed baking sheet with a piece of heavy-duty aluminum foils and top the foil with two layers of parchment paper.
+Stack the racks on top of each other on the baking sheet, wrap them tightly in the paper and foil packet, and cook in the oven for 2 hours.
+Remove the racks from the oven and let them rest in the packet for at least 10 minutes (and up to 30).

 Leave A Comment